Sony A7S vs RX1R

 Body comparison: Sony A7S vs RX1R

 The physical size and weight of the Sony A7S and the Sony RX1R are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7S – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R is considerably smaller (38 percent) than the Sony A7S.
 It is worth mentioning in this context that the A7S is splash and dust resistant, while the RX1R does not feature any corresponding weather-sealing.